ishtotheizzo/AM532Final/README.md

 ## Software

-Arduino:   Platform used for M5 Stick
+Arduino:   Platform used for M5 Stick <br>

 MAX MSP: Used to generate the real time data